hml230/loan-default-predict/README.md

 |0 |647004 |
 |1 | 37149 |

-Addtionally, a design change I made that's different to the original work was to store processed data in `.parquet` format instead of `.csv`.
-In the project, code was written in a single notebook so we didn't have issues with replication as we used the `.toPandas()` method to convert dataset into tensors via numpy.
+A design change I made that's different to the original work was to store processed data in `.parquet` format instead of `.csv`.
+Originally, code was written in a single Colab notebook so we didn't have issues with replication as we used the `.toPandas()` method to convert dataset into tensors via numpy.

-However, I'd like to improve modularity, so I modified the pipeline.

 <a id = 'eda'></a>